alexanderhu77/Truth_Table_Generator/README.md

 - Supports any number of variables
 - Outputs a full truth table with all combinations
 - Outputs corresponding minterms and maxterms
+- The `-k` flag will display a Karnaugh Map

 ---